dsola/number_server/README.md

 - No more than 5 concurrent clients can be connected.

 ## Diagram flow
-Please check the following diagram to have a clear vision of the process flow of each request coming into the server:
+Please check the following diagram to have a clear vision of the process flow from each request coming into the server:
 ![Diagram Flow](./docs/number_server.png)

 ## How client connections send data?